spencertipping/bipolar/neurotransmitters.md

 These side effects both went away.
 The absent-mindedness turned out to be the feature, not a bug: I had grown accustomed to keeping track of thoughts by obsession, not by habit.
 Lithium prevented ideas from lingering if I wasn't thinking about them.
 I had to get used to this and learned to actively remember things.
 Now it's awesome and I would never go back: I'm much more deliberate and focused, and I never have nagging or obsessive thoughts.

 Joyce reminded me that I started taking NAC shortly after starting lithium; that made a big difference.
 I don't know why this would be the case (glutathione deficiency maybe?), but apparently I was about to quit after the first week because I was unproductive and NAC saved the day.

+### Safety of different lithium salts
++ [Lithium carbonate](https://en.wikipedia.org/wiki/Lithium_carbonate): controlled substance, widely studied and considered to be safe
++ [Lithium aspartate](https://en.wikipedia.org/wiki/Lithium_aspartate): OTC; [aspartic acid](https://en.wikipedia.org/wiki/Aspartic_acid) has been studied extensively and is considered reasonably safe, but not lithium aspartate specifically
++ [Lithium orotate](https://en.wikipedia.org/wiki/Lithium_orotate): OTC; [orotic acid](https://en.wikipedia.org/wiki/Orotic_acid) may be related to urea cycle pathologies, but hasn't been thoroughly studied
++ [Lithium citrate](https://en.wikipedia.org/wiki/Lithium_citrate): OTC; [citric acid](https://en.wikipedia.org/wiki/Citric_acid) is completely safe, but lithium citrate is expensive and requires refrigeration

+I use lithium aspartate because the amount of aspartic acid I get from it is comparable to what's in two or three avocados.
+I've heard health concerns about avocados on the grounds that they're too calorie-rich or that they turn people into millennials, but never because of aspartate so I assume it's fine.

 ## Methylation: general metabolism and oxidative stress